opencmii/codecharge/README.md

 This features WET based Design templates for use with YesSoftware CodeCharge Studio 5.x (CCS).
 CCS facilitates Rapid web Application Development (RAD) in ASP, dotnet, Coldfusion, JSP, Perl,or php.
 Application can be generated to run on IIS or Apache web server, and to support a variety of databases (MySQL, Oracle, DB2, MSSQL, PostgreSQL,...).
+Default language and DBMS for provided Design templates are php/MySQL, the most common one.

 ##Benefits

-* Provides CodeChargeStudio developers with a clf compliant Master Template for existing and new projects, starting with the boew-intranet-theme.
+* Provides CodeChargeStudio developers with a clf compliant Master Design Template for existing and new projects, starting with the boew-intranet-theme.
 * Only one web page per subject, regardless of the number of user languages or theme used.
 * Interface language labels completely separated from the page, managed in simple text based resource text files.
-* Static text content pages can have all translated text saved on same page yet only one language shown for better configuration control.
 * Truly separates look and feel format and content development for easier web development effort.

 * Conforms to WCAG 2.0 AA